 Our locations are distributed across various time zones in the United States, Asia and Europe to help us serve our customers in a timely manner.
-Through our various acquisitions, in 2012 we added locations in Dublin, Ireland, Melbourne, Australia and Denver, Colorado.
 We believe these diverse locations afford us access to key talent in all major markets in the U.S. and around the globe.